- April 5, 2019: Student volunteer lottery registration system opens

 - Work a minimum of 20 hours at the conference as a student volunteer during the conference from Nov 9 - Nov 13, 2019.

-- Arrive in Jersey City on or before Sunday November 9, 2019 and stay through the end of the conference on Wednesday, November 13, 2019.
+- Arrive in Austin, Texas on or before Sunday November 9, 2019 and stay through the end of the conference on Wednesday, November 13, 2019.

 - Pay for your own housing, transportation between your housing and the conference venue Hilton (Austin, TX), and any meals that are not provided.